 - Each of the original chalets now comes with an en-suite bathroom with separate toilet and shower, one or two bedrooms, a kitchenette kitted out with fridge/freezer and all cooking and eating utensils; and outside barbecue facilities.
 Towels and bed linen are provided.

-- Eight brand new thatched chalets overlooking the dry riverbed are more modern in style, and include air conditioning, satellite television, a fully equipped kitchen with fridge/freezer, a lounge and a patio with barbecue facilities.
+- Ten brand new thatched chalets overlooking the dry riverbed are more modern in style, and include air conditioning, satellite television, a fully equipped kitchen with fridge/freezer, a lounge and a patio with barbecue facilities.

 The restcamp also incorporates a small shop selling basic food items, a game hide overlooking the dry Auob river, a swimming pool and a very useful fuel station.

 Note that there is a border crossing between Namibia and South Africa, beside the camp.
 This was closed for many years from around the 1990s, but opened again in 2007.
 The Kgaladai's authorities are at pains to point out that this crossing is for tourist use only.
 This can mean day-drips into the park from the Namibian side, but more usually means visitors crossing into the park in order to stay in it.
 Thus the rules expect tourists who wish to use this crossing post to have confirmed accommodation for a minimum two nights within the park.
 Note that Kgalagadi Park's only full passport control post on the South African side is Twee Rivieren.